Skip to content

 Not every accident should become a lawsuit.
 I evaluate cases honestly, having represented both injured people and insurance companies.
 Three factors matter most: the severity of your injury, the available insurance coverage, and the clarity of liability.

 Liability clarity matters for settlement value.
 If the other driver ran a red light or rear-ended you, liability is obvious and the case settles faster at higher value.
-If both of you bear some fault, the value drops because of comparative negligence rules.
+If both of you bear some fault, the value drops under comparative negligence rules.
 Liability disputes delay settlement and increase litigation costs.

 Common Bucks County Accident Locations and Patterns